OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 ##### Description

 Remove a Media Node from the cluster.
-If there are ongoing sessions currently hosted by the Media Node and the deletion process is forced, all of the sessions will be closed.
+If there are ongoing Sessions currently hosted by the Media Node and the deletion process is forced, all of the Sessions will be closed.

 ##### Operation